CHTC/chtc-website-source/_uw-research-computing/get-help.md

 ## Get An Account

-If you don't have an account yet, please fill out our [Request Form](form.html), and we'll follow up quickly to set up a meeting time and create accounts.
+If you don't have an account yet, please fill out our [Request Form](form.html), and we'll follow up with your account details or a request to meet.
 If you don't have an account but just have general questions, feel free to send an email to chtc@cs.wisc.edu (see below).

 ## Request a Quota Change